-In planning and performing our audit of the financial statements, we considered IC: Feed the Children's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of IC: Feed the Children's internal control.
-Accordingly, we do not express an opinion on the effectiveness of IC: Feed the Children's internal control.
+In planning and performing our audit of the financial statements, we considered IC: Nutrition for Children's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of IC: Nutrition for Children's internal control.
+Accordingly, we do not express an opinion on the effectiveness of IC: Nutrition for Children's internal control.